rsic-v/xilinx/README.md

 5.
 You should not add ( "compatible = "micrel,ksz9031") to the devicetree.Otherwise,the error log as "can not find the phy device" will appear.

+6.
+I have already patched for linux-xlnx.You don't have to do it again.